-In a previous article we’ve covered a tutorial for implementing Google Analytics tracking for your catalogs.
+In a previous article, we covered a tutorial for implementing Google Analytics tracking for your catalogs.
 Once you’ve followed the steps presented in that tutorial, you will be able to see some data in Analytics, and we explained where to look for it.

 What is the Flipsnack Analytics dashboard?

 The Flipsnack Analytics dashboard is a custom bundle of reports configured by us.
-It contains a set of 9 charts and tables which were build to only display information regarding Flipsnack catalogs.
+It contains a set of 9 charts and tables which were built to only display information regarding Flipsnack catalogs.

 Once imported into your account, it will become populated with data from your connected Flipsnack catalogs.
 So even though we’ve pre-configured the dashboard, each one of you will see different chart data, because that data comes from your catalogs, not ours and not someone else’s.
 Read more about custom GA dashboards.